coreemu/core/docs/services.md

         return cls.configs

     @classmethod
-    def generate_config(cls, node, filename):
+    def generate_config(cls, node: CoreNode, filename: str) -> str:
         """
         Returns a string representation for a file, given the node the service is starting on the config filename that this information will be used for.
 This must be defined, if "configs" are defined.

         :param node: core node that the service is being ran on
-        :param str filename: configuration file to generate
+        :param filename: configuration file to generate
         :return: configuration file content
-        :rtype: str
         """
         cfg = "#!/bin/sh\n"
         if filename == cls.configs[0]:
             cfg += "# auto-generated by MyService (sample.py)\n"
-            for ifc in node.get_ifaces():
+            for iface in node.get_ifaces():
-                cfg += f'echo "Node {node.name} has interface {ifc.name}"\n'
+                cfg += f'echo "Node {node.name} has interface {iface.name}"\n'
         elif filename == cls.configs[1]:
             cfg += "echo hello"
         return cfg

     @classmethod
-    def get_startup(cls, node):
+    def get_startup(cls, node: CoreNode) -> Tuple[str, ...]:
         """
         Provides a way to dynamically generate the startup commands from the node a service will run.
 Defaults to the class definition and can be left out entirely if not needed.

         :param node: core node that the service is being ran on
         :return: tuple of startup commands to run